zynabsmaan/Digit-Recognition-using-tensorflow---Kaggle/README.md

 </video>
 </div>

-<h5 color='green'>The code is dynamic you can change:
+<h5 color='green'>The code is dynamic, you can change:
 <li>1 - The number of layers.</li>
 <li>2 - The number of nodes in each layer.</li>
 <li>3 - Batch size.</li>